treydock/puppet-zfsonlinux/README.md

 ### Unit testing

 1. To install dependencies run `bundle install`
-2. Run tests using `rake spec:all`
+2. Run tests using `bundle exec rake spec:all`

 ### Vagrant system tests

 1. Have Vagrant >= 1.2.0 installed
-2. Run tests using `rake spec:system`
+2. Run tests using `bundle exec rake spec:system`

+For active development the `DESTROY=no` environment variable can be passed to keep the Vagrant VM from being destroyed after a test run.

+DESTROY=no bundle exec rake spec:system